-Course Objective: This course provides a comprehensive understanding of the design of electrical machines and motors.
+Course Objective: This course provides a comprehensive understanding of the basics of substation and development of ideas in circuit breaker.
+It traces the protection of feeder and transformer.

-Learning Outcomes: After the completion of this course the participants would gain the knowledge of the various properties of electrical motors.
-The participants will learn how the knowledge of computers are implemented in the control of electrical systems.
+Learning Outcomes: After the completion of this course the participants would gain the knowledge of the isolator, fuses.
+Working knowledge of circuit breakers.
+The participants will learn various types of circuit breaker.
+The participants of this course will also learn about the protection against overvoltage and earthing.